18 Apr Dicò

 Penelope Cruz to Morgan Freeman, from Antonio Banderas to Luisa Ranieri, and from Javier Bardem to a great many more.

 In his work with fire, always in search of a never-ending dynamic and creative impulse, DICÒ instigates genuine “blitzes” by opening and closing innovative temporary art galleries in the spaces of a few months.
-In the spaces – from Via Margutta to Via del Babuino, all the way through to Piazza Montecitorio – he exhibited his work, each time receiving accolades from a cross-section of people, from museum and gallery professionals to normal people passing by, and from famous soccer stars to illustrious professors.
+In the spaces – from Via Margutta to Via del Babuino, all the way through to Piazza Montecitorio – he exhibited his work, each time receiving accolades from a cross-section of people, from museum and gallery professionals to visitors passing by, and from famous soccer stars to illustrious professors.

 His works now take pride of place in the private collections of renowned figures in the fields of cultures, performing arts, finance and sports, both in Italy and overseas.